dhrubo55/personal-blog/content/posts/reviewing-popular-static-site-generators.md

 date: 2021-02-04
 category: Blogging
 slug: reviewing-popular-static-site-generators
 summary: A brief review of the popular static site generators.
 Which one should you use, why & much more.
 description: A brief review of the popular static site generators.
 Which one should you use, why & much more.
 cover:
-    image: "covers/static-site-generators-review.png"
+  image: covers/static-site-generators-review.png
-    alt: "A visual of a woman confused while choosing between many available SSGs."
+  alt: A visual of a woman confused while choosing between many available SSGs.
-    caption: "So confusing!
-Which Static Site Generator should I use?"
+  caption: So confusing!
+Which Static Site Generator should I use?
   relative: true
 showtoc: false
-draft: false
+draft: true

 ---
 When I started blogging, I was looking for a platform to host my content on.
 I shared my dilemma in a previous article.
 Check it out at: [Medium Vs Static Site Generators--A Computer Vision Engineer’s Dilemma](./static-site-vs-medium.md).
 Suffice to say, a year later I use both, [Medium][My Medium] & a SSG to create [my blog][My Blog].

 But choosing the right [Static Site Generators][SSG] (SSGs) was never an easy task.
 I looked around.
 Tried a couple of available options.
 And I figured something out.
 Each site generator was unique in some way or the other & will have some advantage over the other.